 Under Tennessee Code Annotated §39-13-101, an assault occurs when a person:

 Individuals commit aggravated assault when they intentionally or recklessly commit an assault under specific circumstances.
-Under Tennessee state law, an aggravated assault specifically occurs when an intentional assault involves:
+Under state law, this specifically occurs when an intentional assault involves:

 Likewise, if a reckless assault results in serious bodily injury, death, or use or display of a deadly weapon, the offense is considered aggravated assault.
 Aggravated assault also may occur when persons who are the parents or guardians of a child refuse or fail to protect the child from an intentional aggravated assault or aggravated child abuse.